lisamelton/MPlayerShell/README.md

 ## Requirements

-Mac OS X Snow Leopard (version 10.6) or later is required to run MPlayerShell.
+OS X Lion (version 10.7) or later is required to run MPlayerShell.

 Obviously, MPlayerShell also requires [`mplayer`](http://mplayerhq.hu/) or [`mplayer2`](http://www.mplayer2.org/).
 But not all versions are compatible with MPlayerShell.
 Custom builds embedded within MPlayerX.app and mplayer2.app should be avoided.
 I recommend installation via [Homebrew](http://brew.sh/).